Category Archives: Breast Cancer

 Read more information about this study here.
 You can access the study by clicking on the following link: Long-Term Outcomes of Sentinel Lymph Node Biopsy for Ductal Carcinoma in Situ.

 For more information about surgery options for DCIS, see our free DCIS patient booklet.
 Find out if women with pre-cancers are getting mastectomies they don’t need here.
 You can also find some more general information about DCIS here.
 If you want to find out more about radiation therapy for DCIS click here.
-For more information about hormone therapy, such as Tamoxifen, for DCIS, click here.
+For more information about hormone therapy, for DCIS, click here.

 All articles are reviewed and approved by Dr. Diana Zuckerman and other senior staff.